-- Did the little engine just give up and cry? - How did the little engine try to solve its problem? - Did the little engine give up after the first engine said, "No?" - What happened when the second engine said, "No?" - How did the little engine feel when the tiny engine offered to help? - What did the little engine and tiny engine chant as they tried to climb that steep hill? - Why do you think the engine was taking the toys and books to the children on the other side of the hill? (interpretive response) - How did the story end?
+- Did the little engine give up after the first engine said, "No?" - What happened when the second engine said, "No?" - How did the little engine feel when the tiny engine offered to help? - What did the little engine and tiny engine chant as they tried to climb that steep hill? - Why do you think the engine was taking the toys and books to the children on the other side of the hill? (interpretive response) - How did the story end?
+Who can think of a different ending?